 Professional installers seeking a reliable bulk source for cable ties should check out these ones from Cable Ties Unlimited.
 Contact them for bulk discounts.

-Homeowners or installers looking to try out a small quantity can order these on Amazon for 20 cents each.
+Homeowners or installers looking to try out a small quantity can find similar products on Amazon for around 20 cents a piece.

 Professional installers will find that a stainless cable tie tensioning and cutting tool saves time and gives a cleaner-looking cut compared to tin snips.